Delected/Plethora/README.md

 # Plethora
-test discord not, not final
+test discord not, not final (also the token is old lol)